top of page

 Print by Baptiste Fompeyrine, winner of the 2025 Lacourière Prize

-Lacourière’s prints have long been held in the world’s leading art institutions, a testament to their artistic and historical significance.
+Lacourière’s prints have long been held in leading art institutions, a testament to their artistic and historical significance.
 Today, its artworks are preserved and exhibited by major museums worldwide, including the V&A, the British Museum, MoMA, and the Guggenheim Museum New York.
-Original signed prints remain highly sought after by collectors and are regularly offered at leading auction houses such as Christie’s and Sotheby’s.
+Original signed prints remain highly sought after by collectors and are regularly offered at leading auction houses.

 bottom of page